 - Crucial for time-saving.

-- Usability of the software and readability of the document are extremely important.
+- The usability of the software and the readability of the document are extremely important.

 - Requires constant maintenance and upkeep, but is infinitely useful.

 - Powerful tools help expose trends and help you understand the state of the project.

 - We nearly lost data history once during Borderlands 2 because of a server caught fire.